Environmental Information Regulations

 The objection, here, to disclosure was that the information was not environmental but related to cultural issues underpinning a controversial decision to construct the memorial.
 But the Tribunal took a ‘motive blind’ view of the request for information.
 Since a challenge to the Equality Assessment could lead ultimately to the removal of the memorial, it did relate to landscape and the information sought amounted to environmental information.

 On the other hand, in Black v Information Commissioner (EA/2011/0064; Decision of the First Tier Tribunal, 8 September 2011) a request to English Heritage for information relation to listed buildings was not necessarily caught by the landscape provisions.
 Where that information related to internal fixtures (such a fireplaces), this could not be said to be environmental information within the scope of the 2004 regulations.

 These two cases suggest that the definition of environmental information does not relate exclusively to the natural environment but can include that environment as altered by human activity.
 Elements of the definition (such as the meaning of landscape) can receive quite a wide interpretation (as in the Omagh case) but there must be elements of visual amenity at the very least.

-I have a fairly international background, having lived in the NYC (USA) until I was 10, then Vigo (Spain) and t...
+I have a fairly international background, having lived in New York (USA) until I was 10, then Vigo (Spain) and ...